 - Preference will be given to candidates who are available for a 4-month contract (May to August).

-Please submit your application, including any supplementary documents, at http://cairn.campbrainstaff.com.
-Should you have any questions, please contact Robynne Howard, Camp Director, at email@example.com.
+Please visit ilovecamp.org/employment.cfm to view all Cairn Staff application information, and to submit an application.
+Should you have any questions, please contact Robynne Howard, Camp Director, at firstname.lastname@example.org.

 The Cairn Family of Camps supports diversity, equity and a workplace free from harassment and discrimination.
 The Cairn Family of Camps is committed to an inclusive, barrier-free recruitment and selection process and workplace.
 Individuals needing employment accommodation in the hiring process or job postings in an alternative format may contact the camp office.